The Power Behind the Punch

 - 219 Transport Squadron, Doncaster

-The Headquarters Squadron consists of all the elements required to support the four Task Squadrons.
+The Headquarters Squadron consists of all the elements required to support the five Task Squadrons.
 This includes: communications, catering support, the Regimental Band, HR and physical training specialists.

-As part of 102 Logistic Brigade, 150 Regiment’s mission is to train its personnel to provide logistic support to Regular RLC Units on operations and tasks, both in the UK and overseas.
+As part of 102 Operational Sustainment Brigade, the 150 Regiment’s mission is to train its personnel to provide logistic support to Regular RLC Units on operations and tasks in the UK and overseas.
 Specialising in transport, the Regiment moves large quantities of goods over long distances, ensuring the Army has what it needs to complete its mission.

 After completing basic military training, the Regiment's Reservists carry out specialist training for their role.
 A Driver will obtain their civilian Heavy Goods Vehicle licences, before training on military vehicles.